dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/model-debugging/README.md

 - https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/generative/adversarial_fgsm.ipynbhttps://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/generative/adversarial_fgsm.ipynb

 # Residual Analysis
+- Residual analysis is a subset of a larger class of approaches to prevent social discrimination and other problems that ML production systems usually face.
+- to perform residual analysis post deployment, You will need to implement an infrastructure to label new data as it reaches your production system.
 - Diff between model predictions and ground truth
 - it requires having ground truth values for comparison, which can be difficult in many online or real time scenarios.
 - you want the residuals to follow a random distribution.
 If you find correlation between residuals, it's usually a sign that your model can be improved.